trevorpburke/jekyll-now/_posts/2018-7-18-Finding-Database-Column-Names.md

+-layout: post
-## Navigating an Unfamiliar or Confusing Database: A Tale of `psql` Tricks
+-title: Navigating an Unfamiliar or Confusing Database

+## A Tale of `psql` Tricks

 Thus far in my career I've worked with varyingly complex databases, from well-documented with foreign keys explicitly defined to absolute mayhem.
 This range of DDL quality has led me to one of the most useful tools within the PostgreSQL ecosystem: `information_schema`